PFCorzo/Project-3/README.md

 3. Install Jest and mark it as a library dependency that will be used in the development of this project. (npm i jest@23.6.0 --save-dev)
 4. In the package.json file, change the value of the "test" key to: "jest --watchAll"
 5. Run npm run test

+## Objective
+To challenge my understanding of Test-driven development, BlockChain creation, and Objected Oriented Programming.
+To Test-Driven Development Skills, I used the Jest library offered by JavaScript to test each line of code prior to running my instances.
+For my Blockchain creation, I used the concepts taught in the Blockchain Module of the course in order to write my pseudocode.
+Finally, to pick up on how to use Javascript, I used my psuedocode to research what syntax was required and how they varied from python.

 ## Object Oriented Programming
 ### File System